About us

 • Supporting the health workforce

 The University of Newcastle Department of Rural Health is funded by the Australian Government Department of Health under the Rural Health Multidisciplinary Training (RHMT) program.
-The RHMT program encourages students of medicine, nursing and allied health professions to pursue a career in rural practice by providing opportunities for students to complete part of their studies in rural locations.
+The RHMT program encourages students in the medicine, nursing, and allied health professions to pursue a career in rural practice by providing opportunities for students to complete part of their studies in rural locations.

-The RHMT also aims to improve the health and wellbeing of regional, rural and Indigenous communities within the New England, North West Slopes and Plains, Upper Hunter Valley, Manning River, and Mid-North Coast regions of NSW.
-Additionally, it supports continuing professional education and research opportunities for local health professionals.
+The RHMT also aims to improve the health and wellbeing of regional, rural, and Indigenous communities within the New England, North West Slopes and Plains, Upper Hunter Valley, Manning River, and Mid-North Coast regions of NSW.
+In addition, it supports continuing professional education and research opportunities for local health professionals.

 UONDRH Footprint Map